benjamesmason/astro-nova/README.md

 #### Frequent User Goals

 - To locate latest updated information about my horoscope from a place that I can trust.
-- To use premium member benefits, if becomming a AstroNova+ member.
+- To use premium member benefits, if becoming a AstroNova+ member.
 - To get in touch with experts in the field at a time that is convenient for me.
-- To be able to sign-in direct from the website to access acount.
+- To be able to sign-in direct from the website to access account.

 ## Design

 ### Colour Scheme

 The colour scheme chosen for the Astro Nova website I wanted to keep fairly simplistic.
-With the Genre of the website being that of space and the stars I knew very early on that I wanted to go for a "dark theme" however, I wanted to keep the website looking clean and fresh.
+With the Genre of the website being that of space and the stars I knew very early on that I wanted to go for a "dark theme" However, I wanted to keep the website looking clean and fresh.
 For this reason I based my colour scheme predominantly around 2 different colour variations, Black and Yellow.
 I believe the common use of Blacks and Dark Greys contrasted well with the pops of bright Yellow.
-Using the variations of Yellow also allowed me select certain content throughout the website that I wanted to draw the readers attention to which works creatively.
+Using the variations of Yellow also allowed me select certain content throughout the website that I wanted to draw the reader's attention to which works creatively.

 ![Colour Palette](/documentation/colour-palette.png)
 I used [Coolors](https://coolors.co/000000-303030-484848-ffff00-cfcf4f) to generate my colour palette for the purpose of visual description.